Wacken Open Air: Early years and growth

 The first two-day festival took place in the gravel pit on 24 and 25 August 1990 and barely had 800 visitors.
 The performing bands all hailed from Germany, and apart from Skyline, bands like 5th Avenue, Motoslug, Sacred Season, Axe 'n Sex, and Wizzard played.
 The first festivals were organised privately, with the technology being built on a trailer borrowed from a local trucking company and the stage being a DIY construction.

 In subsequent years, too, most of the tasks were carried out by the small team.
 Until August 1994, for example, ticket orders were organised privately by Andy Göser's mother Regina Göser and security duties were performed by friendly motorcycle clubs up until 1996.
 In 1991, the number of visitors increased to 1,300, and with Skyline returning, Bon Scott, an AC/DC cover band from Hamburg, Gypsy Kyss, Kilgore, Life Artist, Ruby Red, and Shanghai'd Guts joined them on stage for an all-regional roster.
-That same year, the iconic skull logo was designed by Mark Ramsauer after the basic shape had been determined by Thomas Jensen and Holger Hübner.
+That same year, the skull logo was designed by Mark Ramsauer after the basic shape had been determined by Thomas Jensen and Holger Hübner.
 The cow skull refers to the venue, a meadow for cows, and to Jensen and Hübner as "boys from the village".

 In 1992, the programme changed to include internationally renowned bands such as Blind Guardian and Saxon for the first time, and the number of bands rose to 26, listing bands from Sweden, the US, Ireland, and Belgium.
-The organisers used a professional stage with lighting and PA for the first time and were able to win cigarette brand Prince Denmark as a sponsor.
+The organisers used a professional stage with lighting and PA for the first time and secured cigarette brand Prince Denmark as a sponsor.
 That year, the Party Stage was set up in the DJ tent next to the main stage, where cover bands and fun projects were to perform exclusively.
-The additional post-concert costs for garbage disposal on the campground, where 2,500 paying guests and many more were present and celebrated, as well as the significantly oversized security, among other things, meant that the organisers recorded a loss of around 25,000 D-Mark that year.
+The additional post-concert costs for refuse disposal on the campground and the significantly enlarged security, among other things, meant that the organisers recorded a loss of around 25,000 D-Mark that year.